Personal Injury Attorney for Construction Accidents

 - Respiratory protection on construction sites

-Anyone can be affected by one of these kinds of accidents occurring on a construction site.
-However, the list of people most often injured include: carpenters, electrical workers, construction laborers, masons, roofers, foremen, air conditioning contractors, excavators and other workers whose wellbeing is impacted at the hands of a contractor or subcontractor.
+Anyone can be affected by these kinds of accidents occurring on a construction site.
+However, the list of people most often injured include: carpenters, electrical workers, construction laborers, masons, roofers, foremen, air conditioning contractors, excavators and other workers.
+Their safety and wellbeing is usually in the hands of construction managers, general contractors or subcontractors so it is critical that important safety rules are carefully implemented and followed.

 Construction Accident Victim Personal Injuries

-The injuries experienced by victims involved in construction accidents in Florida are as varied as the kind of people who can be injured.
-Jobsites are inherently dangerous places and that fact means the people in charge should implement more stringent safety precautions than you would find in a less dangerous work setting like an office.
-There’s powerful, heavy equipment.
+The types of injuries experienced by victims involved in construction accidents in Florida are as varied as the kind of people who can be injured.
+Jobsites can be dangerous places and that fact means the people in charge should implement more stringent safety rules and precautions than you would find in a less dangerous work setting like an office.
+There’s powerful, heavy equipment and obstructed sightlines.
 There’s exposed rebar.
 There are high platforms that lack railings and other protective barriers.
 Electric cables are neither protected nor always clearly marked.
-Pre-formed concrete walls are not always braced or secured.
+Pre-formed concrete walls are not always braced or secured the way they should be.
 Any one of these factors could result in injuries that are often violent and traumatic.
+But most construction site accidents are preventable if basic safety rules are followed.

 As a personal injury law firm accustomed to handling construction accident cases in Miami-Dade, Fort Lauderdale, and other parts of Florida, Hannon Legal Group knows of cases where the unsuspecting victim suffered the mangling or amputation of a limb.
 In other cases, blindness has occurred.
 The “lucky” victims may only experience broken bones, which are still extremely painful.
 But the worst construction site accidents can result in brain injury, paralysis, or even death.